ritsemam/GettingData/readme.md

 2.Read all the tables from the zip file and give them a name<BR>

-3.Rename the activities names to be descriptive from the ‘activity_labels.txt’ file<BR>
+3.Rename the activities names to be descriptive from the â€˜activity_labels.txtâ€™ file<BR>

 4.Label the data set with descriptive variable names<BR>